fzhang8/DNSMI-simulation/README.md

 3, In Rstudio, run the code "script_singlepath_DNSMI_MC_Accuracy.R" by typing: source("./script_singlepath_DNSMI_MC_Accuracy.R")

 4, After the running is completed, the outcome is stored in the matrix "montecarloout" with each column representing the result from a Monte Carlo run and each row being a measurement as indicated by the row names.
-And the outcome will be saved as a .Rdata file whose name is initialized by "Accuracy single path..."
+And the outcome will be saved as a .Rdata file whose name is initialized by "Accuracy single path..." and this .Rdata file is stored under the path: Folder1/"currentfolder"/ where "currentfolder" is explained as below.